-2. Bhashya-Bhümika was composed by Bhash ja Bhamma was composed of
+- 1. Our ancestors respected the - 2.
+Bhashya-Bhümika was composed by .

-3. 'The Arctic Home in the Vedas' was on the origin of ---- ------------------ -------- -------- ------------ ----------- --
+3. 'The Arctic Home in the Vedas' was on the origin of

+4. was born in 1868.

 5. T.V.
 Kapali Sastry had his early training under

-Match the following
+Ma tch the following

-1. Carvakas The Orion
+1. Carvakas the Orion

 2. Bal Gangadhar Tilak 'Mystic Collyrium'

 3. S. D. Satavalekar Atheists

 4. Siddhanjana S. D. Satavalekar

 5. J. J. School of Arts 'Vedamürti'

 State whether the following statements are true or false

-- 1. Swami Dayananda Saraswati was born in the year 1825 - 2.
-Bal Gangadhar Tilak was a political leader - 3.
-As written in The Arctic Home in the Vedas, Aryans left their place around 8,000 BCE - 4.
-Swadhyaya Mandala was a Political Institution - 5.
-Kapali Sastry was dear to Ramana Maharshi
+1. Swami Dayananda Saraswati was born in the year 1825.

+2. Bal Gangadhar Tilak was a political leader.

+3. As written in The Arctic Home in the Vedas, Aryans left their place around 8,000 BCE.
-- 1. Name the commentators of the Vedas mentioned in the chapter. - 2.
-Who established 'Arya Samaj'.
-When was he born and when did he die? - 3.
-What did Bal Gangadhar Tilak propound in his book 'The Arctic Home in the Vedas'? - 4.
-Who was known as 'Vedamurti'?
-Why did he establish Swadhyaya Mandala? - 5.
-What was special about Aurobindo's interpretation of Rigveda? - 6.
-Write few lines on Kapali Sastry. - 7.
-What was the attitude of Arya Samaj?

-Translate the following sentences in English.
+4. Swadhyaya Mandala was a Political Institution.

+5. Kapali Sastry was dear to Rar Kapali Sastry was dear to Ramana Maharshi.

+Grammar and Language

+Put t articles as needed

+Dushyanta was king if high stature and Shakuntala was lovely daughter of sage.
+They got married and enlighten son was born King lost memory of his wife and son due to curse of Durvasa.
+The only souvenir of king was ring and that got lost too.

+Add tags

+1. This is a lovely garden.

+- 2. I am not reading it.

+- 3. You are a teacher.

+- 4. He was crying.

+- 5. She didn't eat her food.

+- 6. We have the keys.

+- 7. They were the winners.

+Try and find out any modern commentator of vedas other than mentioned in this lesson and write few lines about him/her.